Saturday, 14 December 2019

 Gun emplacement, Brean Down Fort

-Inside the Victorian barracks
+Inside the Victorian barrack room

 Second World War Battery Command Post